AsifIkbal1/Python-for-Finance-with-finance/README.md

-# Python-for-Finance-with-yfinance
+# Python-for-Finance-with-finance
-Python for Finance with yfinance
+Python for Finance with finance